deivid-rodriguez/byebug/README.md

 * Editor agnostic: no external editor built-in support.
 * No thread support as not supported by the new API yet (I hope it will come soon!).
+* Pry command is built-in.
+No need of external gem like debugger-pry.

 ## Getting Started